Personal tools

 Book List

-This list includes just a few of the many children’s literature selections used by the elementary art and music teachers as catalysts and/or resources for their lessons.
+This book list includes just a few of the many children’s literature selections used by the elementary art and music teachers as catalysts and/or resources for their lessons.
 The “Suggested Use” column provides a brief explanation of how each book can be used by a classroom teacher for a Fine Arts-related activity.

 Visual Art Lessons